-Teaching the Alphabet with 10 Exciting Multi-Sensory Activity Ideas
+Teaching the Alphabet With 10 Fun Multi-Sensory Activities

-Children learn the letters and their sounds through varied and repeated exposure and practice with the alphabet.
+Children learn letters and letter sounds through varied and repeated exposure and practice with the alphabet.
+Let’s take a look at ten fun and easy multi-sensory activities that are perfect for teaching the alphabet to your kids.

 teach the alphabet with multi sensory alphabet activities